-World Interfaith Harmony Week is an annual event to be observed during the first week of February starting in 2011.
+World Interfaith Harmony Week is an annual event observed during the first week of February.

 World Interfaith Harmony Week was proclaimed by the General Assembly in resolution A/RES/65/5 adopted on 20 October 2010.
 In the resolution, the General Assembly, points out that mutual understanding and interreligious dialogue constitute important dimensions of a culture of peace and establishes World Interfaith Harmony Week as a way to promote harmony between all people regardless of their faith.